 This recipe for tilapia with poblano coconut sauce is a “15 minutes or less” entry in the Fast & Fresh Dairy-Free Time Trials Recipe Contest, submitted by reader Naylet LaRochelle.
-For the amazing sauce, she uses dairy-free Culinary Coconut Milk from So Delicious.

 The rich poblano coconut sauce in this recipe combines fresh and unique flavors for a new taste experience.
 We couldn’t get enough!
 Serve it over leftover rice with a side of steamed vegetables for a complete and very quick meal.